pouchdb/pouchdb/TESTING.md

 Note that you must `npm install pouchdb-server` or `npm install express-pouchdb` yourself for this test to work.

 ### Testing different Node adapters

+Use this option to test the new indexeddb adapter:

+    ADAPTER=indexeddb

 Use this option to test the in-memory adapter: